postgresml/postgresml/pgml-docs/docs/user_guides/transformers/fine_tuning.md

     (5 rows)
     ```

-When you're constructing your own datasets for translation, it's import to mirror the same table structure.
+When you're constructing your own datasets for translation, it's important to mirror the same table structure.
 You'll need a `JSONB` column named `translation`, that has first has a "from" language name/value pair, and then a "to" language name/value pair.
 In this English to Spanish example we use from "en" to "es".
 You'll pass a `y_column_name` of `translation` to tune the model.

 ### Tune the model
 Tuning is very similar to training with PostgresML, although we specify a `model_name` to download from Hugging Face instead of the base `algorithm`.